gcba-iris/iris-tech-docs/README.md

 **2. Extensibility**

 The user should be able to write custom components, and/or throw in existing ones.
-They must all be hot swappable, with the exception of the [dispatcher](docs/architecture/dispatcher.md) and the [responder](docs/architecture/responder.md).
+They must all be hot swappable, with the exception of the [dispatcher](docs/architecture/dispatcher.md).

 **3. Statelessness**